 Irritable bowel syndrome (often shortened to IBS) is a set of bowel-related symptoms, like stomach pain and digestive distress.
 It can be difficult to distinguish from other illnesses, but is usually recognized by these gastrointestinal issues over a period of three months or longer.

 A common sign of IBS is a change in your normal restroom routine.
 Men may find that the urge to empty the bowel is more frequent.
 Women, on the other hand, may see a decrease in the need to visit the bathroom.
-In both sexes, stool (bowel movement) can be too hard or soft, and a bowel movement is occasionally accompanied by mucus.
+For people of all genders, stool (bowel movements) can be too hard or too soft, and a bowel movement is occasionally accompanied by mucus.
 People with IBS may never feel truly empty, even right after using the restroom.

 Other symptoms of IBS include:

 The cause of IBS is often unknown, so symptoms are commonly treated individually.
 However, the following factors appear to play a role in the condition developing:

 - Changes in gut microflora